Silver is one of the four precious metals you can trade in the financial market. The other three are gold, palladium, and platinum.

-Silver is often called the poor man’s gold.
+This metal is often called the poor man’s gold.
 Reason for this is simple.
 They are both precious metals which are mined from deep areas of the earth’s crust.
 They are also used in the manufacture of jewelry and other precious coins.
-But, the difference comes in pricing.
-While an ounce of gold sells for more than $1,300, an ounce of silver sells for $17.
+Again, they are all found deep inside the earth’s crust, which makes them expensive to mine.

 The difference for this is simple.
 While silver is an industrial metal, gold is like insurance.
 People and governments buy it as a store of value.
 They imagine that they will be safe owning gold if the world comes to an end.